Schockwav3/SMILESGeneratorPredictor/README.md

-## SMILES Generator using DeepSMILES LSTM and Reinforcement Learning with SMILES Predictor
+## Train SMILES Generator using DeepSMILES LSTM and Reinforcement Learning with SMILES Predictor

 ### Device Selection